 Students pursuing graduate degrees at the Faculty of Law can include an interdisciplinary perspective by participating in one of the collaborative programs in which the law school is a partner.
+Please review the website of the collaborative program to determine their application process.

 Graduate Collaborative Program in Bioethics